If you have questions about the call, please contact KeckCFP@ipac.caltech.edu. Submitted questions and responses will be posted below.

 Q: Are there any restrictions on who can be a PI on a proposal?

 A : The only restriction is that the PI must be based at a US institution.
-An awarded proposal can have an administrative PI different from the proposal PI if the PI, as a student/postdoc for example, are not able to administer funds.
+An awarded proposal can have an administrative PI different from the proposal PI if the PI, as a student/postdoc for example, is not able to administer funds.

 Q: Are Notices of Intent (NOIs) required only for KSMS proposals?